ibexa/documentation-developer/docs/guide/extending/extending_tabs.md

 ## Adding a new tab

-Before you add a tab to a group you must create the tab's PHP class and define it as a Symfony service with the `ezplatform.tab` tag:
+Before you add a tab to a group you must create the tab's PHP class and define it as a Symfony service with the `ezplatform.tab` tag in `config/services.yaml`:

 ``` yaml
 App\Custom\Tab: